Cast Iron Meatloaf

 Thank You, Meatloaf!

 Last fall, we invited some people to dinner.
-My dad's cousin and his wife were in St. Louis from out of town to organize a reunion between her aunt and her uncle, a sister-brother pair, the last of eleven children who grew up on a Missouri hard-scrabble farm.
+My dad's cousin and his wife were in St. Louis from out of town to organize a reunion between her aunt and her uncle, a sister-brother pair, the last living of eleven children who grew up on a Missouri hard-scrabble farm.

 It turned out that we had such a good time that night.
 I swear, the meatloaf had something to do with it!